pomerantsev/accented/README.md

 # Accented

-Continuous accessibility testing for webapp developers
+Continuous accessibility testing and issue highlighting for web development

+This is a work in progress.

 ## High-level